 Time is not what the clock says; it is what the world does—or, of course, what it does not do at any moment.

-This is why Timeanddate.com’s time zone converter is so useful.
+This is why Timeanddate.com’s world clock converter is so useful.
 It does not blindly assume working hours are from 9 to 5 (except for Sundays maybe); it takes into account local holidays.

 So, if you get the green light from Timeanddate.com for a conference call uniting Tokyo, Abidjan, and Paris, you can schedule it with the confidence that banks will be open for business.
 To share the time, you get plain text as well as iCal files, or you can link to the very page you see on Timeanddate.com.